junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Cas is somehow still in his hospital gown underneath the trench coat.
 He shakes his head at Dean, but Dean has no idea of the meaning.

 "What's wrong, Cas?
 What happened?"
-Dean asks, more worried than any time of this year.
+Dean asks, more worried than at any time this year.
 "It's okay, you're okay now.
 You're safe."
 He wraps his arms around the blanket, keeping it tighter around Cas.

 Cas looks nothing remotely like an all-powerful angel now, more like a freaked-out child, terrified of monsters in his closet and refusing to turn off the light in his room at night, or a patient shivering with disease, unable to control his body.

-Dean wonders if it might be true, if he might indeed just be the combination of a terrified child and a patient that's not well enough.
-He reminds himself that broken wall from Sam's head is still in Cas.
+Dean wonders if it might be true, if he might indeed just be the combination of a terrified child and a patient who's not well enough.
+He reminds himself that the broken wall from Sam's head is still in Cas.

 "I'm sorry, Dean, I'm so, so sorry."
-The minute Cas is able to speak again, apology is the first thing coming out of his mouth.
+The minute Cas is able to speak again, apologies are the first thing coming out of his mouth.

 Dean caresses his arm where the blanket covers.
 For some reason, he really doesn't want to know what Cas is apologizing for, but the reasonable mind also knows it must be important.
-He has never seem Cas frightened like this -- perhaps only that brief second when he took over Sam's brokenness and looked up at them with the red light crawling in his veins.
+He has never seen Cas frightened like this -- perhaps only that brief second when he took over Sam's brokenness and looked up at them with the red light crawling in his veins.

 Dean sighs, feeling his gut twisted in all sorts of knots.
-He waits for another couple of minutes before asking, just need that extra buffer to prepare himself: "What happened?"
+He waits for another couple of minutes before asking, just needs that extra buffer to prepare himself: "What happened?"

-Cas closes his eyes with deep frown.
+Cas closes his eyes with a deep frown.
 For a moment, he looks so thin and tiny under that blanket.
-Dean is reminded of a little wounded bird he once found, on the roadside, crippled by a car's windshield that its wings are broken, hanging pitifully behind its body.
+Dean is reminded of a little wounded bird he once found, on the roadside, crippled so badly, its wings broken, hanging pitifully behind its body.
 Dean tried to save it, but he was merely a boy back then, hardly knew anything about animal emergency procedures.
 The bird didn't survive long.
 But Dean would like to think it still found some comfort in the warmth of his palms instead of dying alone on the roadside, that got to mean something.

 Now he thinks it might not make any difference.
 He still didn't save it, after all.